 In the start-up ecosystem, equity distribution is a crucial aspect of wealth creation and value generation.
 With such importance on the valuation aspect, stakeholders are continuously looking for varied structures to define equity distribution of the company.
 As such, founders must strike a balance between controlling costs and distributing equity.
 Although equity distribution has no fixed principles, industry practices offer some broad structures that founders can follow.
 This post answers frequently asked questions about equity dilution, which is one of the most critical aspects of a start-up.

-What does dilution of equity mean?
+What is dilution of equity?

-What does primary sale vs secondary sale mean?
+What is primary sale vs. secondary sale?

 This question often comes across that founders are skeptical about giving away their shares when anyone wants a piece of the company.
-To address this issue, it's important to understand 2 primary concepts - primary and secondary sale.
+To address this issue, it's important to understand two primary concepts - primary and secondary sale.

 How does it work?

-How much to Dilute?
+How much to dilute?

-Post-Money Valuation = Pre-Money Valuation + Investment Amount
+Post Money Valuation = Pre Money Valuation + Investment Amount

 Treelife Ventures Services Private Limited.

-All Rights Reserved. © 2020.
+All Rights Reserved. © 2022.